isCatNull/VersionIncrementer/README.md

 I have placed ProductInfo.cs in the Data folder, it is picked up from there.

-In launchSettings.json change commandLineArgs to:
+If running from VisualStudio in launchSettings.json change commandLineArgs to:
 - "Feature"
 - " \"Bug Fix\""

+Or if you run from command line just provide those arguments.

 Usually, layers (Application, Domain.. etc) are placed in separate projects.
 However, for simplicity, I placed them in folders.